Report fraud now via HHS Office of the Inspector General

 Your application isn't exempt from the Freedom of Information Act (FOIA).
 Anyone can request it.
 If this happens, our FOIA office may contact you.
 You can tell us what information you'd like withheld.

 Disclaimer: The information in this website does not bind the public, except as authorized by law or as incorporated into a contract.

 Maintain an active SAM.gov registration.
 Renew and revalidate at least once a year.

 Get and provide your UEI in each application.

-Effective April 4, 2022, the Unique Entity Identifier (UEI) will replace the DUNS.
+On April 4, 2022, the Unique Entity Identifier (UEI) replaced the DUNS.
 To get a UEI, visit SAM.gov and select "Get Started."